 For millennials, electronic communication isn’t just an addition to life.
 It’s a core element. i-phones, androids, and i-pads are how they connect to the world, stay informed, purchase goods and services, manage their finances and maintain personal relationships.
-The first generation raised from babyhood with internet, millennials have a different definition of friends and acquaintances from their parents and grandparents.
+The first generation raised from babyhood with the internet, millennials have a different definition of friends and acquaintances from their parents and grandparents.
 They may have a stronger bond with someone who is part of their digital social network than they do with the people next door – even though they’ve never met these contacts face to face.
-The numbers show that a full 75 percent of this generation belong to social media networks with 55 percent visiting these sites at least once a day.
+The numbers show that a full 75 percent of this generation belongs to social media networks with 55 percent visiting these sites at least once a day.
 In addition, this generation gives twice as much credence to information and recommendations from social media contacts as they do to information from a product website.

-Social media is a marketing “must have.”
+Social media is a marketing “must-have.”

 Clearly, to market effectively to this generation and the children they are raising, marketers must understand what motivates them, inspires them and influences their buying decisions.
 They must also understand that connecting with this target market via social media isn’t just a “should do” activity to stay competitive, but an absolute essential element of any effective marketing strategy.

 Call Crux Creative.
 We’ll help you make the most of your social media.